aspose-html/aspose-html-reference-tutorials/html/english/java/advanced-usage/dom-mutation-observer-observing-node-additions/_index.md

 observer.observe(document.getBody(), config);
 ```

-## Step 3: Append Element to Body and Trigger the Observer
+## How to append element body java
 Now we actually **append element to body**.
 Adding a `<p>` element with a text node will fire the observer we set up earlier.

 ```java